philippinespire/scripts_and_code/README.md

 ```
 Output:

-  * TSV file with file names, base counts, and read information.
+  * TSV table with file names, base counts, and read information.

 Open script for more details